simple-lorem-ipsum/simple-lorem-ipsum/README.md

 * insert dummy text via context menu on form fields.
 * insert dummy text via hotkey ```F9``` in form fields or editable content elements (e.g. richtext editors).
 * toggle edit mode on and off via hotkey ```F10``` to edit any content on your page.
+* use two linebreaks in options page to separate sentences, to diversify dummy text on insert.

 You can also fill all sibling form fields of the selected form field automatically.
 Please consider, that currently only textarea,